Bachelor Marketing International

 Entry level :

-2nd and 3rd year: Possibility of admission depending on diploma
+2nd and 3rd year : Possibility of admission depending on degree

-Only possible from the 3rd year with RNCP certification: 2 days Monday to Tuesday in training, 3 days in the company
+Only possible from the 3rd year with RNCP certification : 2 days Monday to Tuesday in training, 3 days in the company (Language of instruction : French only)

 SESSION 2023/2024 :